tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 // In a boolean context, anything that is not false, is true.

-// So we can replace the above with: if (element){ // element will be considered true if it is not one of the falsy values above element.innerHTML = "Found an h4 tag";
+// So we can replace the above with: if (element){ // element will be considered true if it is not one of the falsy values element.innerHTML = "Found an h4 tag";
 }else{
   console.log("No h4 found");